-Christopher has released three albums and multiple singles, including several original Christmas songs that will eventually comprise a Christmas album.
-(The first Christmas song he released, called Songs of the Season, was reviewed at axs.com, an industry website; the reviewer called it “Christopher Kent’s holiday masterpiece….perhaps the best holiday standard you’ve never heard.”
-Songs of the Season recently became a finalist for Best Holiday Song in the JPF International Songwriting Competition as well.)
+Christopher has released four albums (including 2018’s Earthsongs) and multiple singles, including several original Christmas songs that will eventually comprise a Christmas album.
+The first Christmas song he released a few years ago, called Songs of the Season, was reviewed at axs.com, an industry website; the reviewer called it “Christopher Kent’s holiday masterpiece….perhaps the best holiday standard you’ve never heard.”
+Songs of the Season recently became a finalist for Best Holiday Song in the JPF International Songwriting Competition as well.
 Chris’s recordings have been heard on radio stations up and down the East Coast, and his recording of his poem ‘Twas the Day of Thanksgiving has been played by Dr. Demento on his nationally popular, long-running show.

 Today Christopher devotes most of his time to writing and producing new material, although he still appears at music festivals and clubs in the tri-state area, including annual appearances at the Boalsburg Memorial Day festival and Penn State’s Great Insect Fair and occasional appearances at events like The Central Pennsylvania Festival of the Arts.
-He’s currently producing two new concept albums titled The Heart Chronicles and Wild Ideas: Songs From the Edge; beginning in 2019 he’ll be releasing new tracks from that album every month or two as the project is completed, along with an occasional poem or essay.
-Chris is also releasing a collection of early recordings called The Basement Tapes on this website; all of those recordings should all have been released by some time in 2019, with the collection to be released as a CD soon after.
+He’s currently producing two new concept albums titled The Heart Chronicles and Wild Ideas: Songs From the Edge; beginning in 2019 he’ll be releasing new tracks from those albums every month or two as those projects are completed, along with an occasional poem or essay.
+Chris has also been releasing a collection of early recordings called The Basement Tapes on this website; all of those recordings should all have been released by some time in 2019, with the collection to be released as a CD soon after.
 Meanwhile, he’s working on a how-to songwriting book based on the course he taught in New York City, as well as a follow-up to his book Staying Off the Wheel of Misfortune, called The Tyranny of Certainty.